bbc/newslabs-newsQuery/README.md

 });
 ```

-You can optionally specify a date range if you are only intersted in articles published on a specific date:
+You can optionally specify a date range if you are only interested in articles published on a specific date:

 ``` javascript
 var apiKey = '1234567890ABCDEF';